journey-js/journey/dev-setup.md

     index.html
 ```

-## build.js
+### build.js
+We will use two separate Node scripts for our project, one to run an development environment, *build.js*, and one to create a distribution with, *dist.js*.
+You can combine these two scripts into one script if you feel like it.

 build.js is our build script that we use to start our development environment and build distributions with.
-We will setup the minimum
-we need to get the job done, not neccessarily best practices.
+We will setup the minimum we need to get the job done and not neccessarily best practices.

 We have a *src* folder where we will develop our application and a *build* folder where our *src* code is *compiled*  to (or transpiled to if you prefer the term).
 Our *src* folder should be under source control (git, svn etc).